BriteSnow/jomni/README.md

 #### Jomni key points

-1. Micro-lib: ~25kb, < 15 java classes, and depends only on Java 8
+1. ~25kb, < 15 java classes, and depends only on Java 8
-1. Extensible TypeConvertor model (utilizing the simplicity of Java 8 method reference and lambdas)
+1. Extensible TypeConverter model (utilizing the simplicity of Java 8 method reference and lambdas)
 1. Provides Java 8 Function mappers ideal for Java 8 Optional and Stream .map apis.
 1. jomniMapper.omni(anyObject) wrap a POJO or Map object with a Omni object.
 1. Omni normalizes and extends the properties access and type conversion (setters, getters, and property list) of its wrapped instance (Pojo or Map)